Modrigue/MusicToolbox/README.md

 # WebMusicScaleGenerator
-Simple online music scale and chords generator.
+Easy to use online music scale and chords generator.
 Multiple scales included.